I saw this at Curzon on the 29th of October, 2024.

 The slow flip of the audience’s emotions, from the tenderness of the scene, to the observation that she seems to be resisting, to the fight, is just…beautifully pulled off.

 It was unbelievably poignant, but I couldn’t tell myself why.
 Maybe because sex was the only way she knew to show gratitude in that moment, but she’d only ever been shown to kiss the husband?
 Maybe because she wanted to show appreciation for his kindness and then he showed his true colours through force?
 Maybe because she wanted to be vulnerable and was immediately taken advantage of by someone who otherwise showed kindness to her, while hurting her because of his orders?
+Maybe because the guy, after seeing everything she’s been through, still accepted her advances?
 I don’t know.

 Just…..I loved it.